- Dept Admin

 Immediately after the graduate faculty meeting in which the scores have been discussed, the Chair of the Comprehensive Exam Committee shall communicate the exam results in writing to all students who were required to take the exam and all students who took the exam for practice and achieved a passing score.
 A copy of this letter shall be put in each student's file.

-The Chair of the Comprehensive Exam Committee shall give the exam answer books to the departmental secretary.
+The Chair of the Comprehensive Exam Committee shall give the exam answer books to the Graduate Student Coordinator.
 These exam answer books shall be kept in the vault for a length of time determined by state rules.
 Exam answer books of students who took the exam for practice and did not pass, shall be returned to these students; these students shall also be informed of the passing levels.
 The Chair of the Comprehensive Exam Committee shall give a copy of all scores to the Department Head.
 The Head shall record the names and scores of those students for whom the exam was compulsory, and for students who took the exam for practice and earned a passing score.

 In exceptional cases, individual petitions for alterations of these requirements may be submitted in writing to the Department Head, who may consult with the Comprehensive Exam Committee.